-Waste sorting guidelines and SOPs related to waste flow (generation points, waste collection/handling, operation of waste sorting and processing facilities) will be developed in accordance with the WMP and implemented prior to the start of construction.
+Waste sorting guidelines and SOPs related to waste flow (generation points, waste collection/handling, operation of waste sorting and processing facilities) will be developed in accordance with the WMP.

-Final WTAs locations will be also established during the Operations Phase and captured in applicable sections of the Waste Management SOP.
+Final WTAs locations will be described in applicable sections of the Waste Management SOP.

-8.0 Discharges during Construction and Operations
+8.0 Discharges during Operations